yashgupta417/django-chat/README.md

 # About
-A text blogging Platform [link](http://yashgupta417.pythonanywhere.com/)
+WeWrite is a text blogging Platform [link](http://yashgupta417.pythonanywhere.com/)

 ## Technologies Used
 - Django